Arthi-chaud/seminal-haskell/logbook.md

 - Start to list possible changes to apply, using a list provided from the OCaml implementation
 - Improve PoC: Parse module declarations and associated value's type

+### May 27

+- Improve PoC: On compilation error, guess if type or value is in scope